Guccimane44/MathNote/SE_notes.md

 * __impossiable for previously planning__: Web-based systems are always developed and delivered incrementally.
 * __service-oriented software engineering__
 * __Interface__: like HTML5 or AJAX.

+# Chapter 2
+### Software process models
+* __Waterfall model__: One part after another, good for projects where communication and flexibility aren't available.
+* __Increment model__: Pros: fast, flexible, early delivery possible.
+Cons: The process is not visible.
+Managers need regular deliverables to measure pro- gress.
+System structure tends to degrade as new increments are added.
+* __Reuse-oriented software engineering__: Trend. good for: Stand-alone application; Collection of objects as a package; Web services with preexisted standards.
+### Process Activities
+Specification; Design and Implementation; Validation; Evolution
+### Coping with changes
+Two approaches to future changes.
+* Change anticipation: giving prototype to customers and anticipate the potential changes.
+* Change tolerance: the software itself is designed for easy-to-change.
+##### Prototyping
+A prototype is an early version of a software system that is used to demonstrate concepts, try out design options, and find out more about the problem and its possible solutions.
+##### Incremental delivery
+In an incremental delivery process, customers define which of the services are most important and which are least important to them.
+A number of delivery increments are then defined, with each increment providing a subset of the system functionality.